vrpperez7/Mod-4-Project/README.md

 and found the top two hours for morning and evening were:

 The morning hours of 7 and 8, </br>
-The evening hours of 17 and 18.
+The evening hours of 17 and 18. </br>

+Our line graph also answers our **Operations Lead** question as best maintenance hours are between hours 23-5. </br>

+I decide to further analyze our morning and peak hours to answer more stakeholder questions and provide recommendations.

+## Insights and Recommendaitons